Skip to content

 <script setup>

-import { useFrame, useVideoConfig } from 'pellicule'
+import { useFrame, useVideoConfig, interpolate, Easing } from 'pellicule'

 const frame = useFrame()

-const { fps, durationInFrames, width, height } = useVideoConfig()
+const { durationInFrames } = useVideoConfig()

 </script>